trainingmode/ShaderFold/README.md

 ## **Quick Start**

 Please see the [shader.fp](shaders/shader.fp) Fragment Program for a basic implementation.
+Ensure all Fragment Constants are used (ex: `vec4 mouse = iMouse;`), otherwise Defold will throw errors.

 ### *Material*